 - Antigen tests: To look for antibodies for Lyme disease and anaplasmosis.

-- Blood tests: A number of blood tests are necessary to diagnose hemophilia, these include coagulation essays, prothrombin time, thrombin clotting time and fibrinogen determination.
+- Blood tests: Several blood tests are necessary to diagnose hemophilia, which include coagulation essays, prothrombin time, thrombin clotting time, and fibrinogen determination.

 - Tissue biopsy: A sample of abnormal tissue or lesions to evaluate for cancer or pemphigus.

 Confine the cat indoors during recovery.
-If the veterinarian recommends rest, keep the cat in a small room or in a large dog crate.
-Provide food, water bowls, a litter tray and a soft blanket or bed.
+If the veterinarian recommends rest, keep the cat in a small room or a large dog crate.
+Provide food, water bowls, a litter tray, and a soft blanket or bed.